Daylin

 Daylin, Inc. was a major retail conglomerate based in Los Angeles and later Beverly Hills, California.
 Its best-known unit was Handy Dan Improvement Centers, which preceded Home Depot in the market niche the latter came to dominate.
 The company also briefly owned London Drugs as well as Great Eastern, which gave rise to Linens 'n Things.

 Amnon Barness, an Israeli immigrant, co-founded the company in 1960 with an investment of $10,000.
 The company grew aggressively over the next two decades by acquiring retail operations around the United States, notably drugstores, home improvement centers, and discount stores.
 By 1969, Daylin had 50 corporate divisions and subsidiaries employing around 13,000 employees.
 In 1973 it was reported to operate 700 stores.

 Handy Dan

 In 1968, Daylin acquired El Monte, California-based chain Angels Home Improvement Centers to add to its Handy Dan unit.
 Angels' founder, Sidney Kline, was hired as Daylin's chief of mergers and acquisitions.
-By 1973, when Kline left the firm, Handy Dan had grown to 43 stores with annual sales of $52 million in Oklahoma, Texas, New Mexico, Colorado and California.
+By 1973, when Kline left the firm, Handy Dan had grown to 43 stores with annual sales of $52 million in Oklahoma, Texas, Nebraska (Omaha, Bellevue), New Mexico, Colorado and California.